kinecosystem/kin-website-docs/docs/android/sdk.md

 The main repository is at [github.com/kinecosystem/kin-sdk-android](https://github.com/kinecosystem/kin-sdk-android).

-## Overview

-Adding Kin features to your Android client requires these three steps:
+## Using the Kin SDK

+Integrating the Kin SDK into your app enables your Android client to perform the following actions:

-1. Accessing the Kin blockchain
+- Accessing the Kin blockchain
-2. Managing Kin accounts
+- Managing Kin accounts
-3. Executing transactions against Kin accounts
+- Executing transactions against Kin accounts

 ### Accessing the Kin Blockchain
+The two main classes of the Kin SDK for iOS used for accessing the Kin blockchain are `KinClient` and `KinAccount`.
+#### Creating kinClient Object
 Android apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
 The following statement creates `kinClient`, which includes methods to manage accounts on the Kin blockchain.